NebelNidas/yt-re/README.md

 ### Getting Started
 1. Fork and clone the repo
+2. Download the correct version of the YouTube APK (version number see [build.gradle](build.gradle)), preferably from [APKMirror](https://www.apkmirror.com/apk/google-inc/youtube/)
+3. Place the APK at the root of this directory and rename it to `youtube.apk`
-2. Run `./gradlew startMapping` to open [Enigma](https://github.com/FabricMC/Enigma), a user interface to easily edit the mappings
+4. Run `./gradlew startMapping` to do some magic behind the scenes and open [Enigma](https://github.com/FabricMC/Enigma), a user interface to easily edit the mappings
-3. Commit and push your work to your fork
+5. Commit and push your work to your fork
-4. Open a pull request with your changes
+6. Open a pull request with your changes

 ## Gradle